MohdRas/docker-beginner_to_pro/README.md

 	- multiples can be created & can be removed.
 	- we can only create **"bridge"** driver type networks.
 The **"host"** and **"null"** driver type networks cannnot be created.
 	- docker network ls **-f type=custom**
+	- On a bridge network you can only create a single subnet: **docker network create --driver=bridge --subnet=192.168.0.0/16 br0**

+ docker network create --driver=bridge --subnet=192.168.0.0/16 br0

 # docker network create